Ashton-Sidhu/aethos/README.md

 model.rf_cls.confusion_matrix() # Displays a confusion matrix for the random forest model
 ```

-**NOTE:** One of the benefits of using `pyautoml` is that any method you apply on your train set, gets applied to your test dataset.
-For any method that requires fitting (replacing missing data with mean), the method is fit on the training data and then applied to the testing data to avoid data leakage.

-**NOTE:** If you are providing a list or a Series and your data is split into train and test, the new column is created in the dataset that matches the length of the data provided.
-If the length of the data provided matches both train and test data it is added to both.
-To individually add new columns you can do the following:

 **NOTE:** In pandas you'll often see `df = df.method(...)` or `df.method(..., inplace=True)` when transforming your data.
 Then depending on how you developed your analysis, when a mistake is made you either have to restart the kernel or reload your data entirely.
 In `pyautoml` most methods will change the data inplace (methods that have the keyword argument `new_col_name` will create a new column) without having to go `df = df.method(...)`.
 To create a "checkpoint" that creates a copy of your current state just assign the method to a variable, for example: